transcental/SlackTemplate/README.md

 ## Running the Application

 1. Start your tunneling tool and expose the local server.
+(Not needed in socket mode with `SLACK_APP_TOKEN` set)

    Note the HTTPS URL you get.